Floquet Engineering of Two Dimensional Photonic Waveguide Arrays with $\pi$ or $\pm2\pi/3$ Corner states: Introduction

-We theoretically studied photonic waveguide arrays in three types of lattice structure, which host localized corner modes.
-Because the structure of the proposed systems is relatively simple, they could be more feasible for experimental implementation.
+By further engineering multiple types of two dimensional array of waveguide with Floquet modulation, novel type of topological corner states could be found.
+Thus, we theoretically studied photonic waveguide array in three types of lattice structure, which host localized corner modes.
+The proposed structure could be implemented in experiment by femtosecond laser direct writing techniques\cite{Davis96}.
 The photonic waveguides are arrayed in honeycomb lattice with Kekule distortion, breathing square lattice (which is similar to coupling multiple parallel 1D SSH chains with alternating strength), or breathing Kagome lattice.
 For the lattice arrays of straight waveguide, the static models of the three types of lattice have different properties.
 For the honeycomb lattice with static Kekule distortion, the two Dirac cones mix with each other, which opens a band gap.
 For the breathing square lattice, if the SSH lattice in each chain is topological, an isolated edge band is generated by coupling the end states of the 1D SSH chains.
-For the breathing Kagome lattice, the model could be in the second order topological insulating phase with zero energy corner states, depending of the breathing factor.
-As the waveguides being periodically curved, the coupling strength between neighboring waveguide is periodically change along the axial direction.
-Effectively, the zero energy corner state, and the isolated edge band are modified; the corner states with quasi-energy being $\pi$, $\pm2\pi/3$ or $\pm4\pi/3$ appear.
+For the breathing Kagome lattice, the model could be in the second order topological insulating phase with zero energy corner states, depending on the breathing factor.
+As the waveguides being periodically curved, the coupling strength between neighboring waveguide is periodically changed along the axial direction.
+Effectively, the bulk bands, edge bands and corner states are modified.
+Within the Floquet band gap of the quasi-energy spectrum, anomalous types of $\pi$ and $\pm2\pi/3$ corner states could appear.
+The fractional-$\pi$ corner states is due to the presence of Floquet topological band gap in the absence of particle-hole symmetric.
+As comparison, the previously predicted fractional-$\pi$ corner states in Floquet systems are due to interaction \cite{Bomantara21,Bomantara21a}.

 The paper is organized as follows: In Sec.
 II, the lattice structure and modulation scheme of the waveguide are described; the theoretical method is described.
 In Sec.
 III, the numerical results of the waveguide arrays in three types of lattice are presented and discussed.
 In Sec.
 IV, the discussion and conclusion is given.